kdcrafter/Daily-Desktop-Background/README.md

 ```
 Create-Scheduled-Task.bat
 ```
-Now, if you open Task Scheduler and view the MyTasks folder under Task Scheduler Library, you should see a Daily-Desktop-Background task.
+Now, if you open Task Scheduler and view the MyTasks folder under Task Scheduler Library, you should see a task called Daily-Desktop-Background.

 If you want to get rid of the task or you moved this project's directory to another directory (the project won't work if that happens), just run Delete-Scheduled-Task.bat.